Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Wheeler’s Estate: kid-friendly restaurant with playground

-Wheeler’s Estate (sister of Wheeler’s Yard in Balestier) does breakfast, Australian style steaks, fish and chips and burgers, as well as picnics in their lovely outdoor garden.
-There’s a fab playground nearby where kids can swing and play in view of parents sitting out on the lawn.
+Wheeler’s Estate does breakfast, Australian-style steaks, fish and chips and burgers, as well as picnics in their lovely outdoor garden.
+There’s a fab aeroplane playground nearby, where kids can swing and play in view of parents sitting out on the lawn.
 It gets pretty hot after 10am, so consider walking over to the shaded viewing deck nearby to spot some planes taking off or landing!
-Book here now
+Book here now.

 Read more: Seletar Aerospace Park: Playground Fun, Where To Eat & Plane Spotting